microsoft/playwright-dotnet/README.md

 playwright-sharp install-browsers
 ```

-If you runthese two commands, you can call `CreateAsync` passing `installIfNeeded` in false.
+If you run these two commands, you can call `CreateAsync` passing `installIfNeeded` in false.

 ```cs
  using var playwright = await Playwright.CreateAsync(installIfNeeded: false);